saltyorg/docs/docs/sandbox/apps/plextraktsync.md

 docker exec plextraktsync plextraktsync --help
 ```

-Once linked to a Trakt.tv account, the selected Plex user's streaming activity is automatically scrobbled.

-Sync preferences are available to customize in `/opt/plextraktsync/config.yml`.

-The following command will launch an interactive script prompting you for missing credentials (use this to link Trakt.tv):
+### Finishing the setup

+The role sets the target Plex server to your Saltbox Plex instance if deployed.
+To add the missing Trakt.tv credentials, you can run:

 ```shell
 docker exec -it plextraktsync plextraktsync login
 ```

-### Reset Plex Settings
+### Resetting Plex credentials

-The target Plex server is initially set to your main Plex Saltbox instance using the owner account.
-To reset these credentials:

 ```shell
 docker exec -it plextraktsync plextraktsync plex-login